pingcap/tidb/docs/design/2022-09-29-reorganize-partition.md

       - TODO: Should we also set placement rules?
 (Lable Rules)
       - Set the state to StateDeleteOnly

-      // StateDeleteOnly means we can only delete items for this schema element.
+      // StateDeleteOnly means we can only delete items for this schema element (the new  partition).
       StateDeleteOnly
       - Set the state to StateWriteOnly